Questions about committees

 How can I join a committee?

 In the beginning of every academic year, committees promote themselves to find new members.
 You can then email the chair if you are interested.
 However, if you want to join later during the year, you can always ask them.
-Chances are smaller since they might have had more applications than spots available, but maybe this isn’t the case either, so worth a try!
+Chances are much smaller, but it never hurts to ask if a committee is open for new members!

 Can I grow within a committee?

 Yes, you can!
-Especially if you have great ambitions there are different positions to fulfil within a committee.
-If you want to learn first, you can be a regular member for the first year, but maybe be promoted to Chair the year after!
+Especially if you have leadership or practical skills ambitions there are different positions to fulfil within a committee.
+If you want to learn first, you can be a regular member for the first year, but maybe be promoted to Chair the year after, or you get the responsibility over the entire committee's finances!

 Can I join more than 1 committee?

-Yes, you can!
-However, keep in mind if there a lot of applications, others would like a spot as well.
-You might be suitable for 3 committees at once, but please make sure that everyone has a fair chance of joining a committee.
+Yes, you can join 2, if you would like.
+However, keep in mind if there a lot of applications, and others would like a spot as well.
+You might be suitable for 3 committees at once, but we need to make sure that everyone has a fair chance of joining a committee, and doing what suits them best.